Alger County Prosecuting Attorney Karen A. Bahrman was appointed to the office in 2002 by the late Honorable Charles S.

 Delta County, and has served on the board of directors of the Prosecuting

-Attorney’s Association of Michigan since 2011.
+Attorney’s Association of Michigan from 2011 to 2016.
 She also writes occasional

 columns for The Munising News on criminal law and procedure, links to which are